nycalexander/screenarc/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug Report
-description: Create a report to help us improve
-title: "[Bug]: "
+description: Bugs in the app itself
-labels: ["bug", "triage"]
+labels: [bug]
 body:

-- type: markdown
+- type: checkboxes
   attributes:
-  value: "Thanks for taking the time to fill out this bug report!"
+    label: Checklist
+    options:
+      - label: I have **tried ALL** of the steps mentioned in the [troubleshooting guide](https://github.com/screenarc/screenarc/wiki/Troubleshooting).
+        required: true
+      - label: I have **searched** for this in the [issues tab](https://github.com/screenarc/screenarc/issues?q=).
+        required: true
 - type: textarea
-  id: description
   attributes:
-  label: "Describe the bug"
+    label: Describe the Bug
-  description: "A clear and concise description of what the bug is."
+    description: 💥 Say it in words.
+Don't put the logs here.
   validations:
     required: true

 - type: textarea
-  id: steps
   attributes:
-  label: "Steps to Reproduce"
-  description: "Steps to reliably reproduce the behavior."
-  placeholder: | 1.
-Go to '...'
-2. Click on '....'
-3. See error
+    label: To Reproduce
+    description: 🧙 How can we emulate the bug on our own machine?
+(Please write in steps)
   validations:
     required: true

 - type: input
-  id: os
   attributes:
+    label: ScreenArc Version (or commit hash)
+    description: ✍️ What version of ScreenArc did you use?
+  validations:
+    required: true

+- type: dropdown
+  attributes:
+    label: Platform
+    description: 🧑‍💻 What operating system or distribution platform do you use?
+Select the last one that applies.
+    options:
+      - Linux
+      - Mac App Store
+      - Mac DMG / Homebrew
+      - Flatpak
+      - Windows
+  validations:
+    required: true

+- type: input
+  attributes:
-  label: "Operating System"
+    label: OS Version
-  description: "e.g., Windows 11, Ubuntu 22.04, macOS Sonoma"
+    description: "✍️ For example: Ubuntu 22.04.03, macOS 12.7.3, Windows 11 23H2"
+  validations:
+    required: true

+- type: input
+  attributes:
+    label: GPU Name
+    description: 📝 What GPU do you have?
+If you do not know, please just write the name of your device.
+If the name is something like "Intel Core", "Intel Graphics" or "AMD Vega" and you can't export videos, [STOP and read the 4th point in the FAQ](https://github.com/screenarc/screenarc?tab=readme-ov-file#-faq).
+  validations:
+    required: true

+- type: textarea
+  attributes:
+    label: Expected Behavior
+    description: 🤓 What should've happened?

+- type: textarea
+  attributes:
+    label: Screenshots
+    description: 🤳 Share us your screen!

+- type: textarea
+  attributes:
+    label: Logs
+    description: 💥 Paste the logs below.
+[Here's a Guide if you don't know how to do that](https://github.com/screenarc/screenarc/wiki/Guide#logs).
+    render: sh
   validations:
     required: true